privacybydesign/irma-documentation/docs/what-is-irma.md

 Additional notes:

 * Which of these tasks are performed by the requestor's backend and which by its frontend differs case by case:
   - Often the session request is sent to the IRMA server by the requestor's backend, after which the IRMA server's reply in step 2 is forwarded to the frontend which renders it as a QR code.
-Step 1 can however also be done by `irma-frontend`, in which case `irma-frontend` automatically picks up the IRMA server's reply in step 2 and renders the QR code.
+Step 1 can however also be done by `yivi-frontend`, in which case `yivi-frontend` automatically picks up the IRMA server's reply in step 2 and renders the QR code.
-  - Similarly, `irma-frontend` can be instructed to fetch the session result in step 10, but this can also be done in the backend.
-In the latter, `irma-frontend` can fetch a custom result at your backend, if desired.
+  - Similarly, `yivi-frontend` can be instructed to fetch the session result in step 10, but this can also be done in the backend.
+In the latter, `yivi-frontend` can fetch a custom result at your backend, if desired.
 * The IRMA server could be deployed on the same machine as the requestor's backend, but it need not be; possibly it is not even controlled by the requestor.
 Generally, steps 2/3 and 10 are done with REST HTTP calls to the IRMA server, but in case the [`irmaserver`](irma-server-lib.md) library is used, these steps are function calls.
 Alternatively, you could use one of the packages in [`irma-backend-packages`](irma-backend.md) to do these steps with function calls in other programming languages.

 ## Session types

-In an IRMA session, the [IRMA mobile app](yivi-app.md) performs one of the following three *session types* with an [*IRMA server*](#irma-servers):
+In an IRMA session, the [Yivi mobile app](yivi-app.md) performs one of the following three *session types* with an [*IRMA server*](#irma-servers):

 * *Disclosure sessions*: Upon receiving a list of requested attributes from the IRMA server, the app discloses the required attributes to the IRMA server if the app user agrees, after which they are verified by the IRMA server.
 * *Attribute-based signature sessions*: Similar to disclosure sessions, but the attributes are attached to a message digitally signed into an [*attribute-based signature*](overview.md#attribute-based-signatures).
 The attribute-based signature can be verified at any later time, ensuring that the signed message is intact, and that the IRMA attributes attached to it were valid at the time of creation of the attribute-based signature.